 How to move from coercion to cohesion?

 Become aware of your thoughts.
 Explore your attitudes toward self and the closest one.
 Explore your ideas and core beliefs.
-Notice if you have any punitive beliefs toward self and others.
+Notice if you have any punitive beliefs toward yourself and others.
 Furthermore, it is indicated by habit to treat very hard and rigid toward self… Dogmatic beliefs… Beliefs you hold on to rather than beliefs that were born from your inner longing.

 Rony Kusnadi, Ph.D.